The 11 components of proper police fitness

-There are studies that show a tennis player shows greater agility when he has a tennis racquet in his hand than when he does not.
-Thus training agility is optimized when the implement you wish agility to be utilized is used when training (baton, sidearm empty-handed etc.)
+Studies show a tennis player shows greater agility when he has a tennis racquet in his hand than when he does not.
+Thus training agility is optimized when the implement you wish agility to be utilized is used when training (baton, sidearm, empty-handed, etc.).

-This is often overlooked as an aspect of fitness but extremely important one for a police officer.
-One of the most important qualities of Control Tactics is for the officer to get off the line of attack.
-Most police attacks by are spontaneous; whether it is a fist, knife or bullet if the officer gets off the line of attack he is far more likely to win the confrontation.
+This is often overlooked as an aspect of fitness, but extremely important for a police officer.
+One of the most important qualities of control tactics is for the officer to get off the line of attack.
+Most police attacks are spontaneous; whether it is a fist, knife or bullet, if the officer gets off the line of attack he is far more likely to win the confrontation.

-Quickness / reaction time – This is reaction time and movement time in response to a specific stimulus.
-This fitness aspect is very important to Policing as well.
-How fast can the officer get to his equipment when the stimulus is presented to the officer – draw sidearm, baton etc. If this aspect is enhanced the police officer can enhance his/her chances of success in a confrontation.
+This fitness aspect is very important to policing.
+How fast can the officer get to his equipment when the stimulus is presented to the officer?
+If this aspect is enhanced, the police officer can improve his/her chances of success in a confrontation.

 Quickness allows a small officer to prosper in a big “man’s” game and gives a large officer another way to improve their tactics.

-Speed – Basically how fast a person can move from point “A” to point “B” forward, backward or laterally.
-Pure speed can give a police officer an advantage in getting to cover, tactically re-positioning, getting to the aid of a victim, or catching a suspect in a short foot chase.
+Pure speed can give a police officer an advantage in getting to cover, tactically re-positioning, getting to the aid of a victim or catching a suspect in a short foot chase.

-Coordination – Coordination can reflect how well joints manage the muscular firing patterns between or among them.
-It is crucial in hand-eye relationship needed in Policing.
+Coordination reflects how well joints manage the muscular firing patterns between or among them.
+It is crucial in hand-eye relationship needed in policing.

 About the author